LiYuan-0709/BSSL-LSM/README.md

 > $$
 > "

 These contents require correction.
 We did not adopt the distance-aware LSM structure generation.
-We directly search the connection probability between different neuron groups, as shown in **Table 1** in our paper, and in **RC_generater.py** in our source code file.
+We directly search the connection probability between different neuron groups, as shown in **Table 1** in our paper, and in source code file **RC_generater.py**.

 > [!NOTE]
 >